 Applications are processed immediately upon receiving all of the necessary materials, and you will be notified of your status as soon as possible.
 The Admission Committee considers all of the information contained in the admission application, including prior grades, test scores, and evidence of potential for success in graduate study.

 For further information about the M.A. in theology, including an application, please complete the web inquiry form.
 Questions regarding the application process may be e-mailed directly to the Office of Graduate Admission at email@example.com.

 - THEO 520 Journey Through Christianity I: Community, Authority and Expansion

 - THEO 524 Journey Through Christianity II: Reformations, Modernities and the Global Context

 - THEO 624 Theological Imagination: Approaches to the Sacred

 - THEO 547 Ethics in a Time of Planetary Crisis

-Master of Arts in Theology take the foundational courses plus 15 semester hours in elective courses
+The general MA in Theology takes the foundational courses plus 15 semester hours in elective courses.

-Our applied degrees take the foundational courses, THEO 690 Discernment and Integration: Capstone Course, and the corresponding track courses:
+Our specialized degrees take the foundational courses, THEO 690 Discernment and Integration: Capstone Course, and the corresponding courses for each concentration:

 Tuition & Fees